 The tower also includes good old Test Your Might and Test Your Sight, as well as new minigames called Test Your Strike (time your strike right to break a particular block) and Test Your Luck (random modifiers for each round), and the minigames can be played from the menu as well.
 If a challenge is too difficult, you can pay some Koins to skip it.
 You’ll only get the Tower Master achievement if you complete every challenge, though.

-Honestly, every single female character in this game looks completely ridiculous and dresses like a stripper, and while I’m not against sexy ladies in my video games the designs just get to be a bit too silly here.
-Actually, it’s not just the ladies, as there are certain aspects of the character models in general that I don’t care for.
-They’ve got this sort of generic Unreal Engine 3 look to them and the faces seem a bit off, and while some characters do look pretty damn good (the cyborgs and the ninjas in particular) I wouldn’t necessarily call the character designs in this game all that great.
-This is more of a problem in the story mode, though, as that’s really the only time you see the flaws in the facial animation and such.
+The faces in particular seem off and poorly animated with some characters also having comically tiny heads, and while some characters do look pretty damn good (especially the cyborgs and the ninjas) I wouldn’t necessarily call the character designs in this game all that great overall.
+This is more of a problem in the story mode, as that’s really the only time you see the flaws in the facial animation and such.